amosshi/binaryinternals/README.md

  - DEX file (todo)
  - ELF file (todo)
  - PE file (TODO)

-Steps to Build
+Build the Source Code
 =========================

 We request the maven command line `mvn` has been instaled.

-- `mvn package` Build the source code and create the deploy packages
+- `./build.sh` Build the source code and create the deploy packages
-- `mvn install` Install the packages to local maven repository